FirelyTeam/firely-docs/vonk/reference/reference.rst

 .. _vonk_reference:

-Vonk Reference Documentation
+Firely Server Reference Documentation
 ============================

-The reference documentation lists the available plugins for configuring the pipeline, and the public programming API of Vonk for building Plugins and Facades.
+The reference documentation lists the available plugins for configuring the pipeline, and the public programming API of Firely Server for building Plugins and Facades.

 .. toctree::
    :maxdepth: 3